EMRG-SFU/cims/docs/GettingStarted.md

     ```
     This will download a directory containing sample model descriptions which
     you can use as-is or customize for your own modelling needs.

+> [!CAUTION]
-    > [!WARNING] If you are using an older version of `CIMS`, you may find the model files downloaded when cloning the latest version of the `cims-model` repository are incompatible with your `CIMS` version.
+> If you are using an older version of `CIMS`, you may find the model files obtained through method 2 are incompatible with your `CIMS` version.
 >
 > For this reason, we recommend installing CIMS via the [`cims-meta` repository](https://github.com/EMRG-SFU/cims-meta).
 >
 > If this remains an infeasible option, review the version-specific [CIMS release notes](https://github.com/EMRG-SFU/cims/releases) to find a compatible `cims-model` release.
 Then, use the version number to download compatible model files: `git clone --branch v1.0 https://github.com/EMRG-SFU/cims-models/@`)